-It didn’t take long after five-term U.S. Rep. Rob Woodall announced he wouldn’t seek re-election for a sprawling field of roughly a dozen would-be candidates to come into focus.
+It didn’t take long after five-term U.S. Rep. Rob Woodall announced he wouldn’t seek re-election for a sprawling field of more than a dozen would-be candidates to come into focus.

 The last time Georgia’s 7th District seat was open in 2010, no fewer than eight Republicans jostled to represent the Gwinnett and Forsyth-based seat, which hasn’t elected a Democrat since the mid-1990s.

-A similar number of GOP contenders, including several well-known state legislators, could emerge in the months ahead as the party looks to hold onto the seat in 2020.
+Meanwhile, a sprawling field of GOP contenders has emerged as the party looks to hold onto the seat in 2020.

 Former 7th District candidate Carolyn Bourdeaux